MelonSmasher/WyzeFirmwareTool/README.md

 ## What does it do?

-This tool downloads, unpacks, and repacks Wyze firmware files.
+This tool downloads, unpacks, mods, and repacks Wyze firmware files.

+## Dragons Ahead!

+A serious heads up!
+Modifying firmware and flashing modified firmware on your device can brick it.
+That means you could be holding a $25 - $100 paperweight if something goes wrong!
+Please consider the risks before proceeding!

+**I'm NOT responsible if your device turns into an overpriced rock, lights on fire, or anything in between!**

 ## Camera Support